China (The Office)

 "China" is the tenth episode of the seventh season of the American comedy television series The Office and the show's 136th episode overall.
 It originally aired on NBC on December 2, 2010.
 The episode was written by Halsted Sullivan and Warren Lieberstein, and directed by Charles McDougall.
 The episode guest stars Mark Proksch as Nate and Hugh Dane as Hank.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
-In this episode, Michael Scott (Steve Carell) reads an article about China growing as a global power and decides it must be stopped before it takes over the United States.
+In this episode, Michael Scott (Steve Carell) reads an article about China growing as a global power and decides it must be stopped before it overtakes the United States.
 Pam Halpert (Jenna Fischer) threatens to move the office into a new building after everyone complains about Dwight Schrute's (Rainn Wilson) lax building standards.
 Darryl Philbin (Craig Robinson) is sick of Andy Bernard's (Ed Helms) annoying text messages.

 The episode received largely positive reviews from television critics, many of whom felt that the confrontation between Oscar and Michael was realistic and humorous.
 "China" was viewed by 7.31 million viewers and received a 3.7 rating among adults between the age of 18 and 49, marking a slight drop in the ratings when compared to the previous week.
 Despite this, the episode was the highest-rated NBC series of the night that it aired, as well as the highest-rated non-sports NBC broadcast for the week it aired.

 Synopsis

-While at the dentist, Michael Scott reads an article about China's growing global power, and he decides that China must be stopped before it takes over the United States.
+While at the dentist, Michael Scott reads an article about China's growing global power, and decides that China must be stopped before it overtakes the United States.
 Oscar Martinez tries to correct one of the statements, but when Ryan Howard checks the fact online, it turns out Michael's statement was correct.
-Everyone mocks Oscar for his mistake, as Oscar is usually the smartest one in the office, having built this reputation by often correcting his coworkers.
-Oscar invites Michael for a cup of coffee to discuss China in more detail, but the other employees realize that he is trying to reestablish himself as the office's intellectual heavyweight.
-Seeing an opportunity to give Oscar a taste of his own medicine, they start quizzing Michael on different facts about China, but he cannot answer, so Ryan gives him note cards to keep track.
+Everyone mocks Oscar for his mistake, as Oscar is usually the smartest one in the office, having built this reputation by correcting his coworkers.
+Oscar invites Michael for a cup of coffee to discuss China in more detail, but the other employees realize he is trying to reestablish himself as the office's intellectual heavyweight.
+Seeing an opportunity to give Oscar a taste of his own medicine, they start quizzing Michael on facts about China, but he cannot answer, so Ryan gives him note cards to keep track.
 When Michael and Oscar have their conversation, Ryan, Erin, Jim, Andy, and Kelly also sit in to watch.
-Michael is eventually stumped and humiliated by Oscar, but counters by praising the United States' allowing people the freedom to have conversations such as theirs.
-Ryan, Erin, Jim, Andy and Kelly celebrate and agree with Michael as Oscar attempts to point out he still won the debate, much to his frustration.
+Michael blanks on one topic, but then changes the subject to conversation itself.
+The employees toast him, while Oscar is left infuriated.